+[Section VII.]
+(Section VIII.
+P. L.) And be it further enacted by the authority aforesaid, That if any of the inhabitants of the said borough shall hereafter be elected to the office of burgesses, high constable or assistants, and having notice of his or their election shall refuse to undertake and execute that office to which he is chosen, it shall and may be lawful for the burgesses, high constable and assistants then acting to impose such moderate fines on the person or persons so refusing as to them shall seem meet, so always that a fine imposed on a burgess elect doth not exceed the sum of ten pounds and the fine of a high constable or assistant elect doth not exceed the sum of five pounds each, to be levied by distress and sale of the goods of the party refusing by warrant under the hand and seal of one of the said burgesses or by any other lawful ways or means whatsoever for the use of the said corporation and in any such case it may and shall be lawful for the said inhabitants entitled to vote to proceed to the choice of some other fit person or persons in the stead of such who shall refuse.

 [Section VIII.]
-(Section X, P. L.) And be it further enacted by the authority aforesaid.
-That if any of the inhabitants of the said borough shall hereafter be elected to the office of burgesses, high constable, or assistants and having notice of his or their election shall refuse to undertake and execute that office to which he is chosen it shall and may be lawful for the burgesses, high constable and assistants then acting to impose such moderate fines on the person or persons so refusing, as to them shall seem meet, so always that a fine imposed on a burgess elect do not exceed the sum of ten pounds, and the fine of a high constable or assistant elect, do not exceed the sum of five pounds, each to be levied by distress and sale of the goods of the party refusing, by warrant under the hand and seal of one of the said burgesses, or by any other lawful ways or means whatsoever, for the use of the said corporation; and in any such case, it shall and may be lawful for the said inhabitants to proceed to the choice of some other fit person or persons in the stead of such who shall so refuse.
+(Section IX.
+P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the said burgesses, high constables and assistant for the time being to assemble town meetings of the freeholders of the said borough as often as they shall find occasion upon giving public notice at least seven days before each meeting by six or more written advertisements signed by the high constable for the time being and put up at the most public places of the said borough and by sending a public crier through the several streets of the said borough and proclaiming such intended meeting, at which meetings duly notified and conveyed as aforesaid they may make such ordinances and rules not repugnant to or incond sistent with the laws of this commonwealth or this act of assembly as to the greater part of such freeholders seem necessary and convenient to the good government of the said borough, and the same rules and orders to put into execution and the same to revoke, alter and make new as occasion shall require, and also to impose such fines and amercements upon breakers of such ordinances as to the makers thereof shall be thought reasonable to be levied as above is directed in case of fines for the use of the said borough, and also at the said meetings to mitigate or release said fines on the submission of the parties.

+(Section X. P. L.) And for the better preventing all encroachments, nuisances, contentions, annoyances and inconveniences whatsoever within the bounds and limits of the said borough.

 [Section IX.]
-(Section XI, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the said burgesses, high constable and assistants for the time being, to assemble town meetings as often as they shall find occasion, at which meetings they may make such ordinances and rules, not repugnant to or inconsistent with the laws of the commonwealth, as to the greatest part of the inhabitants shall seem necessary and convenient, for the good government of the said borough, and the same rules and orders to put in execution, and the same to revoke, alter and make anew as occasion shall require.
-And also to impose such rules and amercements upon breakers of the said ordinances as to the makers thereof shall be thought reasonable, to be levied as above is directed in case of fines for the use of the said borough; and also at the said meetings to mitigate or release the said fines on the submission of the parties.

-[Section XII, P. L.) And for the better preventing all encroachments, nuisances, contentions, annoyances and inconveniences whatsoever, within the bounds and limits of the said borough:

-[Section X.] Be it further enacted by the authority aforesaid, That where any buildings have been heretofore erected within the original plan of said borough (other than such as have been erected unjustly on the commons thereof), and shall happen to encroach on any of the said streets and alleys or squares, such buildings shall not be deemed, held or taken for nuisances or abateable as such.
-But (to prevent a continuance of such encroachments) after such buildings shall be decayed or require rebuilding:
+Be it further enacted by the authority aforesaid, That where any buildings have been heretofore erected within the original plans of the said borough and shall encroach on any of the streets, alleys or squares thereof, such buildings shall not be deemed, held or taken for nuisances or abatable as such, but to prevent a continuance of such encroachments after such building shall be decayed or require re-building.